-Judging by the discussion on the Forum, it appears that, for many of you, the toughest part of the first assignment set was figuring out how to use the meta-vocabulary of types and predicates and attributes to describe types and predicates and attributes.
+Judging by the discussion on the Forum, it appears that, for some of you, the toughest part of the first assignment set was figuring out how to use the meta-vocabulary of types and predicates and attributes to describe types and predicates and attributes.
 Most of our work will be closer to part 1 of assignment 1.3 (describing real world things, like movies), but we wanted you to do parts 2 and 3 to get you to think explicitly about those concepts.

 A reminder that we would like you all to form teams and start working with your teammates - on both the biweekly assignments and on the term project.
-Also, please take advantage of Piazza.
+Also, please take advantage of the Forum.
 If you are confused about something, you might be able to get insight from others.
 If you have mastered the material, you might be able to help others; and explaining things might help you to understand the material more deeply.

 Okay.
 We are on our way!
 The course begins now.
 On Tuesday, we will have an introductory presentation on the subject matter of the course and course logistics.
 On Thursday, we will have our first substantive class.